neu-se/CS4530-Fall-2022/Assignments/project-deliverable.md

 * Automated tests for your new feature
 * A report that describes how to use your new feature
 * A poster
-* A 10 minute video that demonstrates the usage of your feature

 Accompanying the final team deliverable will be an *individual reflection*, which every student must submit on their own which will include your reflections on:
 * The evolution of your project concept: How does the project that you delivered compare to what you originally planned to deliver?
 What caused these deviations?